-Inside the antenna, two shipping restraints prevent the antenna assembly from moving during shipment.
+Inside the antenna, a foam shipping restraint prevents the antenna assembly from moving during shipment.
+In addition, four bolts secure the antenna to the shipping pallet.
 Follow these steps to remove these restraints.

-a.
-Remove the three #10-32 Phillips screws securing the radome to the baseplate (see Figure 12).
+- a.
+Remove the six #10-32 screws securing the radome to the baseplate (see Figure 13).
 Carefully lift the radome straight up until clear of the antenna assembly and set it aside in a safe place.
+If you keep the radome topside, secure it with a lanyard to prevent it from falling overboard. - b.
+Carefully remove the foam shipping restraint that is wedged underneath the reflector (see Figure 14).
+Save this restraint for future use.